GregHowe/tech-portfolio/README.md

 ## Table of Contents -

-- ✅ Code samples in .NET Core and Vuexxxx--
+- ✅ Code samples in .NET Core and Vue
 - 🧠 Architecture diagrams for distributed systems
 - 📚 Case studies from real-world projects
 - 📖 Technical documentation for onboarding and deployment